visionappscz/bootstrap-ui/src/less/styleguide.md

 want and recolor the UI by overriding LESS variables.
 Remember that Bootstrap and other dependencies must be loaded manually in this case.

-Import the complete Synergic UI:
+Import the complete Synergic UI with all dependencies:

 ```
 // Synergic UI and its dependencies.